 Screams, roars; her side tingled, and she squatted and rolled as someone tried to wrap his arms around her from behind.
-She ran the short distance to her target as he took a fight stance, weaving his blade about.
-The man Ciaran had pointed out, Gerrit, shuffled back from him, disbelief mingled with disgust.
+She ran the short distance to her target as he set one foot in front of the other and wove his blade about.
+The man Ciaran spoke of, Gerrit, shuffled back from him, disbelief mingled with disgust.
 He knew the traitor now—whether he believed it, she hardly cared.

 She studied her enemy, waiting for his move.
-She had heard of Teivel’s skill in hand-to-hand fighting.
+The rebels told tales of Teivel’s skill in hand-to-hand fighting.
 His sneak attacks, his fast footwork, his faster strikes—he was the Rebel’s Devil because of it.
-Patch never seemed impressed with the tales, and she assumed him another rebel of standing who bloviated about their abilities so others would hold them in high regard.
-She could not take the chance he had no skill, but if her partner had thought the man could take her, he would have already warned her.
+Patch never seemed impressed with the stories, and she assumed him another rebel of standing who bloviated about their abilities so others would hold them in high regard.
+She could not take the chance he had no skill, but if her partner thought the man could take her, he would have already warned her.

 He expected that to stop her?

 She dodged him and jumped to the open section of floor, away from the confines of tables and chairs.
 She sheathed her blade with an ominous shing and grabbed the legs, tearing it from his hands.
-She glimpsed his stunned expression as she slammed the wooden back into his shoulder, sending him reeling into his friends, who had not processed what she had just done.
+She glimpsed his stunned expression as she slammed the wooden back into his shoulder, sending him reeling into his friends.
 She threw the seat at her enemy and redrew.

 His position among the rebels relied on her being dead, after all.

-One of the men drew a sword, a short, stout weapon that had a longer reach than her blades by perhaps a fingertip.
+A buddy drew a short, stout sword with a longer reach than her blades by perhaps a fingertip.
 He faced her; Perben glared at him and barked something, which he ignored as he leaped past and ran at her.
 He expected her fear, he expected her to run.

 She expected him to handle his chosen weapon better than he did.

 The stupid man stared at her, clutching his hand.
-Stupid, and not her target.
-She slammed her foot into his chest, and he sprawled backward, nearly taking Perben with him.
-The traitor avoided the collision and stared at the second blade, his amusement gone.
+Stupid, and not her immediate target.
+She slammed her foot into his chest, and he sprawled backward, almost taking Perben with him.
+Dammit.
+The traitor avoided the collision and regarded the second blade with harsh gravity, his amusement gone.

 “Stop this at once!”

 More men surrounded her; she held her arms out with a slight crook and whirled.
 They tumbled back, even though the blades came nowhere near their precious skin.
 A few fell, slipping on the shattered glass they forgot existed.
-Perben readied a lunge, and she made another circle; he, too, retreated, unwilling to get near fast and deadly weapons.
+The traitor readied a lunge, and she made another circle; he, too, retreated, unwilling to near her fast and deadly weapons.

 She would gut the traitor, take the hit.

 Someone impacted her.
-She shrieked as the room spun; her right-hand blade struck something and cut deep before she fell to her knees with the unexpected weight and they slid, turning about, nearly impacting the wall.
+She shrieked as the room spun; her right-hand blade struck something and cut deep before she fell to her knees with the unexpected weight, and they slid, turning about, stopping before they hit the wall.
 The arm about her shoulders and chest tightened.
-What had happened?
-Who else had been near enough to act?
+What happened?
+Who else had been close enough to act?